 Did negligent security contribute to this senseless loss of life?
 We represent individuals and families in Georgia who have suffered a tragic loss or injury as a consequence of negligent property security, and we have recovered tens of millions of dollars for our Clients.
 Read Our Legal Take to find out if the victim’s family may have legal avenues for justice and claims for substantial compensation in Georgia, or call now for a free consultation with out legal team: 404.842.1600.

 Apartment complex residents and guests have a right to feel safe and secure while on the premises.
 The Murray Law Firm questions the level of security provided to those at the property and whether this tragedy may have been prevented.

-- Have there been prior incidents of violence on or near property?
-What security measures, such as gated-entry, bright lighting, surveillance cameras, and security patrols, were in place to protect residents and deter crime at the time of the shooting?
+- How did the gunmen gain entry to the property?
+What security measures, such as gated-entry, surveillance cameras and security patrols, were in place and working at the time of the shooting?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the apartment complex owner or management failed to provide adequate security, the family of Devon Simms may seek justice and elect to pursue legal claims for his wrongful death.
+Should the facts of this matter reveal that the apartment complex owner or management failed to provide adequate security, the family of Calvin Clark, Jr. may seek justice and elect to pursue legal claims for his wrongful death.